-(This post is my summary of a chapter in a book I often used in university classes: Twelve Theories of Human Nature, by Stevenson, Haberman, and Wright, Oxford Univ.
+(This is my summary of a chapter in a book I often used in university classes: Twelve Theories of Human Nature, Oxford Univ.
 Press)

 The Islamic Philosophers – There were a number of prominent Islamic philosophers from the 9th through 13th centuries.
 They had discovered and preserved the work of Aristotle, which had been lost to the West, and their translators introduced Aristotle in Spain in the 12th century.
 [This would eventually make its way to Aquinas at the University of Paris.]
 Islam, like Christianity, assumes the authority of their religion is based on divine revelation, but this also suggests that issues of the relationship between faith and reason are prominent.
 The most important of these thinkers were Avicenna, who believed that god (Allah) spoke through both the intellect and imagination of Muhammad; Al-Ghazali, a Sufi mystic who emphasized mysticism rather than philosophical arguments; and Averroes, who reasserted the primacy of reason in interpreting the Koran.
 Each of these philosophers had considerable influence on the West.